info201a-s19/AD-project-movies/README.md

 **How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**

 - This dataset was directly found on Kaggle by Rounak Banik who was interested in performing analysis and storytelling about the movies and its components.
 From that, he built a revenue forecasting model, determined success metrics, and crafted a recommender system for movies.
 The data source originates from an ensemble of data collected from TMDB and GroupLens.
 The Movie Details, Credits and Keywords have been collected from the TMDB Open API.
 Their API provides additional information on other movies, actors and actresses, crew members, and TV shows.

-- Movies_metadata.csv: The main Movies Metadata file.
+The main Movies Metadata file.
 Contains information on 45,000 movies featured in the Full MovieLens dataset.
 Features include posters, backdrops, budget, revenue, release dates, languages, production countries and companies.

 **How many observations (rows) are in your data?**